industrial-edge/connectivity-tester/README.md

 ### OPC UA

 Type in the OPC UA connection URL (e.g. `opc.tcp://<IP>:<Port>`).
 If necessary, type in the username and password for OPC UA authentication as well.
-Click `Connect` to browse an OPC UA server.
+Click `Connect` to browse the OPC UA server.

 Navigate the tree view using the mouse or keyboard.
 Selecting a node will show detailed information such as name, address, and value.
 Once browsed, the connection stays open until you click the `Disconnect` button.